mbilal85/Data-Analyses/Analyzing Police activity and weather conditions using Pandas.md

 ### Analyzing Police activity and weather conditions using Pandas
 ###### This is one of my pieces of work towards my endeavour to learn Pandas.
 It encompases a wide range of functions used in Pandas.
 ###### Below analysis gives an in depth information on Police activity in different states of the US.
-The results can be used to find out the range of road violations taking place in different places at different times and during different weather.
+The results can be used to find out the range of road violations taking place in different places at different times and during different weather conditions.
-###### The results can be used by police develop strategies to reduce violations.
+###### The results can be used by police to develop strategies to reduce violations.
 ###### Data is studied from various angles, taking into consideration whole dataset as one unit, analyzing variables individually and relationship between different variables.
-###### Data is distributed row wise, column wise to find interesting insights and to make inferences.
+###### Data is distributed row wise and column wise to find interesting insights and to make inferences.
 ###### Different data frames are also merged to conduct a more comprehensive analysis.
 ###### Pandas is a great tool for data pre-processing which is the most important aspect of data analysis.
+Working on this document helped me to learn a great deal of functions and tools and I can leverage that learning to datasets pertaining to any sector.
-###### Among other the Pandas skills I am learning will definitely help me to analyze data for different sectors.
+###### Among other things, Pandas skills I am learning will definitely help me to analyze data for different sectors.

 ```python